Pieter07/my-website/_pages/about.md

 Over time, I have also come to understand the importance of utilizing data to make informed decisions.
 Uncertainty is present in many aspects of life and statistics teaches one how to best make decisions when being faced with uncertainty.

 Additionally, over time I have also built up a strong financial background from my actuarial studies.
-When making decisions finances also comes into play and generally decisions are only considered viable if they bring about a positive return on investment.
+When making decisions, finances come into play and, generally, decisions are only considered viable if they bring about a positive return on investment.

-I wish to use my Actuarial, Computer Science and Statistics backgrounds to assist in making decisions which bring forth positive change into the world.
+I wish to use my actuarial, computer science and statistics backgrounds to assist in making decisions which bring forth positive change into the world.

 ## Currently